 Additional Questions on the ERCOT Credit Work Group

-For additional questions on ERCOT’s Credit Work Group and creditworthiness requirements, please contact the ERCOT Credit Manager, Vanessa Spells at (512) 225-7014 or by email at vspells@ercot.com.
+For additional questions on ERCOT’s Credit Work Group and creditworthiness requirements, please contact ERCOT Credit at ERCOTcredit@ercot.com.

 Qualification Guidelines for Credit Work Group Membership

 Other than a CWG member appointed by a Consumer Board member, each CWG member must be an employee of a Member of ERCOT (as defined in the ERCOT By-laws) in good standing.
 All CWG members and Alternate Representatives representing a Member must be actively engaged in or responsible for the credit activities of such Member.